qasimwarraich/VAMR_Summary/VAMR.md

 8. What is the geometric interpretation of the linear and non-linear approaches and what error do they minimize?
-    - The want to minimise the sum of squared differences of the retrojection error.
+    - The want to minimise the sum of squared differences of the reprojection error.

 9. Are you able to provide a definition of epipole, epipolar line and epipolar